 Let’s assume that your data is well-managed, with appropriate data governance and infrastructure in place.
 The second most critical factor then becomes the lack of necessary skills.
 A successful AI project requires a diverse set of skills and solutions.
 These can be broadly categorized into Technical skills and Business skills.

-For technical skills, you will need actually competent data science professionals.
-The difference between a data science/AI project vs a traditional software development project is the ambiguity and uncertainty of an AI project.
-In traditional software development, you might add one feature after another, layer after layer, and build upon what you have built up to that point.
-But in AI, if you have to change the approach that means … sometimes almost everything needs to be rebuilt again, and you might have to discard what you have built up to that point.
+In terms of technical skills, it’s crucial to have genuinely competent data science professionals on board.
+The key distinction between a data science/AI project and a traditional software development project lies in the inherent ambiguity and uncertainty of an AI project.
+In conventional software development, you might sequentially add features, building upon what you’ve accomplished up to that point.
+However, in AI, a change in approach could mean that almost everything needs to be redeveloped, and previous work might have to be discarded.

 Problem 3: Business skills

-At Aigenexpert, we recommend the old-age SMART goal, start with a single, achievable solution to a specific problem.
-Successfully build it, get quantifiable achievements.
-That will create the blueprint for AI adoption at your organization.
-You can expand from there to more and more successful AI initiatives.
+At Aigenexpert, we advocate for the SMART goal approach, starting with a single, achievable solution to a specific problem.
+Achieving quantifiable results from this initial project can serve as a blueprint for AI adoption within your organization, paving the way for more successful AI initiatives.

 The final hurdle is the reluctance of senior management to invest or their tendency to withdraw prematurely.
 The high costs and risks associated with hiring Data Science and AI professionals, the lack of in-house expertise, and past experiences with companies that overpromise and underdeliver can foster a risk-averse attitude.